tiggreen/map_reduce.py/README.md

-The example below is a full implementation of a class the uses the framework to create a MapReduce class.
+The example below is a full implementation of a class the uses the framework to create a MapReduce job.
 This class finds the number of occurances of each word in all files using our framework.

 ```python